 26.10.11.
 Bouquet for the new temporary Bus Exchange, opened 25.10.11, 8 months post deadly Feb 22, mag 6.3 quake.
-The new, temporary bus exchange, built by Council, went up very quickly post quakes.
-It was the last speedy construction done by Council, as CERA would soon be meddling in Council affairs & slowing down the rebuild.
+The new, temporary, bus exchange, built by Council, went up very quickly post quakes.
+It was the last speedy construction done by Council, as CERA was meddling in Council affairs & slowing down the rebuild.

 Brickbat for the stupid idea in Council's, draft CBD recovery plan for an expensive light rail system & the $4 million feasibility study.
 Council loved wasting ratepayers' money.

 Rail traffic vibrations would weaken old & new bldgs in the quake zone.
 Hadn't councillors learnt a thing from ratepayers complaining about house shaking by passing trucks?
 As for a railway going to the university, along 2 lane, narrow, Riccarton Rd - risible!

 It was pointless wasting money on light rail, as University of Canterbury bldgs were quake damaged, students had post quake lectures in tents & some students went to other tertiary institutions, including Adelaide, Australia.
 UC would be in financial trouble regarding reduced student numbers & future funding.
 (31.10.13.
 NZ govt announced it would pay $260m towards the UC rebuild.
 OneNews).